documentnode/documentnode.io/Overview.md

 ## Summary

 Document Node makes it intuitive for us to create and update any content websites.
-It leverages the native application performance and instant website generation to maximise your writing productivity.
+It leverages the native application performance and instant website generation to maximize your writing productivity.

 What you see in the current version of Document Node is only the tip of the iceberg of our development road map.
 Please expect more and more features around writing and publishing to be rolled out gradually.